Fire and rescue services

 Austria has a low rate of serious crime.

-Petty crime is increasingly common on public transport and in tourist areas.
-This includes:
+Petty crime is increasingly common on public transport and in tourist areas, including:

 Hotspots for crime include: